New Episodes!

 Play Episode

 In our work with couples and clients, we often come across marriages that are struggling.
-One of the MANY reasons this happens (or at least continues as an issue) is because of the husband’s inability or lack of skill in listening to his wife effectively in a way that she needs him to (hint to men, this episode will help you to improve your sex life).
+One of the MANY reasons this happens (or at least continues as an issue) is because of the husband’s inability or lack of skill in listening to his wife effectively in a way that she needs him to.

 Just as women need to understand a man’s need and desire for sexual intimacy, he needs to understand her need for emotional intimacy.
 This is challenging because it is often communicated in a way that can be undesirable to men and can sometimes come off as complaining, whining, illogical, irrational, or incorrect.